MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 **Design recommendations:**

-- Consider a network design based in the hub-and-spoke network topology with non-virtual-WAN technologies for the following scenarios:
+- Consider a network design based in the hub-and-spoke network topology with non-Virtual WAN technologies for the following scenarios:

   - The traffic boundary in an Azure deployment is within an Azure region.